WELCOME DR. DOZOIS OUR TEAM OUR RESEARCH JOIN THE TEAM PHOTOS

 Undergraduate degree: BSc (Hons.)
 Psychology, University of Toronto, 2022

 Gabriela is pursuing her master's in clinical psychology in the Dozois lab.
-Her research seeks to understand how self and partner schema structures underlie depression, relationship quality, and intimacy in romantic couples.
-She is particularly interested in examining the effects of schema structure on the daily lives of couples.
-She hopes to expand this line of work and examine how partner schemas may buffer against romantic distress and depression, as well as the role of attachment insecurity in these associations.
+Her current research seeks to understand how self and partner schema structures underlie depression, relationship quality, and intimacy in romantic couples.
+She is particularly interested in the buffering effects of schema structure on the daily well-being of couples.
+She hopes to expand this line of work and examine how partner beliefs and support may play a role in the relationship quality and mental well-being of couples where one partner is experiencing depression.